1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 What Publishers Need to Do About TCF 2.0?

 All publishers using third-party CMP vendors do not have much to worry about.
-The CMP’s will do most of the heavy lifting concerning the implementation process.
-Publishers only need to make sure that all the vendors that they are working with are TCF 2.0 compliant.
-To find out whether your third-party CMP provider is TCF 2.0 compliant or not, you can look into the CMP list provided by IAB Europe.
+The CMPs will do most of the heavy lifting concerning the implementation process.
+Publishers only need to ensure that all the vendors they work with are TCF 2.0 compliant.
+To determine whether your third-party CMP provider is TCF 2.0 compliant, you can look into the CMP list provided by IAB Europe.

 What’s Next?